 The most likely answer to that question is that it was a matter of COVID-1984 government policy to prescribe morphine and midazolam to the over 65’s.

 In summary of what Janet and Harvey are alleging against the senior staff on the ward:

 1. She was denied all forms of care due to her, as a retired taxpayer who paid into the system her whole working life.

-2. She was subdued against her will by morphine and statins, which are routinely given to patients suffering from cancer, in increasingly larger amounts, more often than not leading to respiratory failure or a coma.
+2. She was subdued against her will by drugs which are routinely given to patients suffering from cancer, in increasingly larger amounts, more often than not leading to respiratory failure or a coma.

-3. She was the victim of a concerted attempt to procure her signature on a DNR notice, when she was suffering the ill effects of morphine and statins being administered without her knowledge or consent.
+3. She was the victim of a concerted attempt to procure her signature on a DNR notice, when she was suffering the ill effects of drugs being administered without her knowledge or consent.

 4. She was the victim of an attempt to kill her with prescribed drugs and neglect, which only failed because she had the experience and knowledge to realise what was happening to her and because her husband took action before it was too late.

 5. She strongly suspects that the motive which propelled the attempted murderers was the aim of strictly adhering to government lockdown policy of denying care to the over-60’s and facilitating as many premature deaths as possible, in the name of ‘the greater good’.